Walls of Avignon: Avignon papacy and the 14th century city walls

 While work on the wall was progressing the town came under attack from unemployed mercenaries whose numbers increased when a truce in the Hundred Years' War was agreed in Bordeaux between the English and French forces in March 1357.
 In 1358 Pope Innocent VI bought off a group of mercenaries led by Arnaud de Cervole (known as the Archpriest) with a ransom of 1,000 gold florins.

 The new suburbs were protected with temporary wooden structures while the stone walls were being built.
 Limestone for the walls and towers came from a quarry on the other side of the Rhône above Villeneuve-lès-Avignon, wood came from Savoy, lime for the mortar came from Villeneuve-lès-Avignon and sand came from islands in the Rhône.
 By 1372 the new walls were sufficiently advanced to protect the town against a band of mercenaries en route to Italy.
 Work continued and in 1381 the merlons near the Dominican monastery (Porte des Prêcheurs) were rebuilt.

 The walls extended for a length of 4.33 km and included 12 gates, 36 large towers and around 50 small towers with blind arches.
-No wall were required for a stretch of 270 m at the north of the town which was protected by the steep sides of the Rocher des Doms.
+No wall was required for a stretch of 270 m at the north of the town which was protected by the steep sides of the Rocher des Doms.
 Except for a section near the Rhône between the Porte Saint-Jacques and the Rocher des Doms the walls were surrounded by a moat which was supplied with water from the Sorgue and the Durance.
 Each of the gates included a drawbridge, a portcullis and a pair of heavy wooden doors.
 The walls were crowned with a battlement which protected a walkway (chemin de ronde).
 The towers had tiled roofs and may have originally been fitted with wooded hoarding which were later replaced with stone.